Baireddipalle mandal

-Baireddipalle (Baireddy Palle) is a Mandal in Palamaner Revenue Division and Chittoor district of the Indian state of Andhra Pradesh.
-It is the mandal headquarters of Baireddipalle mandal.
+Baireddipalle mandal (Baireddy Palle mandal) is in Palamaner Revenue Division and Chittoor district of the Indian state of Andhra Pradesh.

 Early settlements date back to 1700s, when Baireddi Bayye Gowda migrated from Bengaluru and started this settlement as a small village to cultivate paddy.
 The town is named after him.
 During the Victoria era, his descendants (notably Pedda Seshe Gowda) led the effort to construct many lakes & barrages (in the mid 1800s).
 In return, Mr. Gowda was granted land by the Arcot Collector.

 Over the years, the Gowda family contributed to the growth & development of the town.
 Notably Dodde Gowda (1893-1967), the Manegar donated huge pieces of land for the construction of Elementary school & ZP High school.